 For example, a financial planner may need to deal with probate, trust, real estate, and inheritance law, while wealth managers dealing with the affairs of the super-rich may need to provide tax advice on a complex array of assets.

-Finance professionals often need to process and analyze data, especially at lower levels like financial analysts and even employees who do all the legwork.
+Finance professionals often need to process and analyze data, especially at lower levels, such as financial analysts and employees who do all the legwork.

 Think of a career in finance as ongoing education.
-If you are in it for the long haul and want to improve your credibility, you need to take regular exams and get licensed and certified.
+If you are in it for the long haul and want to improve your credibility, you must take regular exams and get licensed and certified.

 The type of certification you need depends on the job you are in.
 For example, traders who buy and sell securities and trade financial products must obtain a Financial Industry Regulatory Authority (FINRA).

-On the other hand, financial advisors need a CFP certification (Certified Financial Planner), especially in managerial positions.
+On the other hand, financial advisors, especially those in managerial positions, need a CFP certification (Certified Financial Planner).

-Financial analysts take the Chartered Financial Analyst exam because it certifies their securities and investment vehicles knowledge.
-It also indicates that they are familiar with quantitative methods for stock analysis.
+Financial analysts take the Chartered Financial Analyst exam because it certifies their knowledge of securities and investment vehicles and indicates that they are familiar with quantitative methods for stock analysis.

-Another required certification is that of a Certified Public Accountant (CPA), a must if you consider a career in accounting and auditing. do I have the idea
+Another required certification is that of a Certified Public Accountant (CPA), a must if you consider a career in accounting and auditing.
+Do I have an idea?

 Financial Careers and Salaries